stfc/PSyclone/doc/dynamo0p3.rst

 kernels in the above example are purely illustrative and are not used by PSyclone when determining kernel type.

+A full example of CMA operator construction is available in ``examples/dynamo/eg7``.

 .. _dynamo0.3-quadrature:

 Quadrature